Let's Scare Jessica to Death: Filming

 Let's Scare Jessica to Death was filmed over a period of 26 days in the fall of 1970, in various towns in Connecticut; the production budget was $250,000.
 Principal photography began in November of that year in Old Saybrook.
-The exteriors of the house were shot at a farmhouse in Old Saybrook, while the E.E.
-Dickinson Mansion, located in the village of Essex, was used for the interior shots of the home.
+The exteriors of the house were shot at a farmhouse in Old Saybrook known over the years as Fairview Farm and the Piontkowski House, while the E. E. Dickinson Mansion, located in the village of Essex, was used for the interior shots of the home.
 While shooting, the cast and crew used multiple rooms in the expansive mansion for dressing rooms and a headquarters for the film company.

 Additional photography occurred in the villages of Chester, Lyme, and East Haddam.
 The Chester–Hadlyme Ferry is featured in the film crossing the Connecticut River.
 Co-producer William Badalato had suggested the location: "My wife and I had a weekend house in Chester, Connecticut.
 We loved the area and shared our feelings with John [Hancock] and [producer Charles B. Moss Jr.] After a preliminary scout we all agree that this was where Jessica should be filmed."

 Badalato recalled of Hancock's direction: "He was always responsible to our budget and was very confident with the actors.
 He felt close to the material as it spoke to him in some bizarre way.
 John actually used to take his own pulse while he was shooting and I was completely intrigued by this."
 Because the film was shot in the fall months, the sequences that were shot in the lake required the actors to swim in very cold water.
 The scene where Costello's character emerges from the lake in a wedding dress was filmed in late November on a day it had snowed.